openstack-archive/fuel-docs/userdocs/fuel-install-guide/install_install_fuel.rst

 Slave nodes with the selected operating system, OpenStack or other components and roles when you deploy an OpenStack environment.

-If you install Fuel on VMware vSphere, see: : ref: `Installing Fuel on VMware¬ vSphere`.¬
+If you install Fuel on VMware vSphere, see: :ref:`vsphere_intro`.
-¬
-If you install Fuel for testing purposes, see: : ref: `Fuel QuickStart Guide`.

 This section includes the following topics: